BCSPL Frequently Asked Questions

 Teams train at Coquitlam Town Center fields as well as at Charles Best High School.
 Home games are held at Town Center.

-- **fees are reduced for the Under 18 age group as the season is shortened.
+- *fees are reduced for the Under 18 age group as the season is only phase 1(January to June)

 Fees include the following: